guitarrapc/nativebuild-lab/README.md

 * Linux: Use package's standard build.
 If nothing prefered then use `make` when available.
 * Windows: Use package's standard build.
 If nothing prefered then use `CMake` (w/VC++) when available.
 Alternative is `mingw-w64` on Docker.
 * macOS: Use package's standard build.
 If nothing prefered then use `make` when available.
-* iOS: Use CMake to build.
+* iOS: Use package's standard build.
+If nothing prefered then use `CMake` when availble.
-* Android: Use CMake to build.
+* Android: Use `CMake` to build.

 # Getting started